osk7462/movie-recommendation-system/README.md

 instruction to run the above project.

-  you can directly run the above project by running recom.py
+  you can run the above project by running recom.py

   or